zwoefler/data-is-aweseome/DATA_PROJECTS/demos_gegen_rechtsextremismus/README.md

 # 🚀 Vision / Outcome
-- Map of all protests that were organised after the release of Correctiv research
+- Map of all protests that were organised after the release of Correctiv research in Hessen
 - Show amount of participants per city
 - Show date
+- Show info/sources/comments
 - Animate on a timescale